divakaivan/kb_project/README.md

 2. The connection to neo4j and dashboard is pre-loaded, so you can directly go to the Dashboards section

 **Model dictionary**
+- There are some models already in the repository, so you can run `make model-dict` in the terminal.
+This will install the necessary denepdencies and open up the Streamlit UI in your browser (alternatively, go to http://localhost:8501)
 - Seeing something here requires for at least 1 of the `train_*` pipelines in mage to have been run
-- In the terminal, run `make model-dict`.
-This will install the necessary denepdencies and open up the Streamlit UI in your browser (alternatively, go to http://localhost:8501)

 # Future improvements